-20. The Performance and Audit Committee is asked to note and comment on the contents of the HSCP Strategic Plan for 2022-25; and note plans for the development of user-friendly formats and wider communication.
+- 23. It is recommended that the Council: - (a) note the contents of the HSCP Strategic Plan for 2022-25; and - (b) note the development of user-friendly formats of the plan and proposals for wider communication.

 REPORT AUTHOR AND PERSON TO CONTACT